 If you would like to know more about what is happening in the Eastern Partnership countries or you would like to hear what young civil society activists think about the latest developments in Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine – check out what our Local Correspondents have to say!

-Our local correspondents will share with you their thoughts about youth policy and education, creative industries and social entrepreneurship, bullying in schools and domestic violence, e-tools for democracy and freedom of information, and many more.
-From November 2019 on, every month we will publish articles produced by our local correspondents covering a wide range of topics and opinions.
-Check out our Civil Society News section and search for the #LocalCorrespondents hashtag.
+Our local correspondents shared their thoughts about youth policy and education, creative industries and social entrepreneurship, bullying in schools and domestic violence, e-tools for democracy and freedom of information, and many more.
+Please have a look at the articles produced by our local correspondents covering a wide range of topics and opinions by checking out our Civil Society News section and searching for the #LocalCorrespondents hashtag.

 Our Local Correspondents:

 Mari graduated with a Master’s in Geography from Yerevan State University, specialized in Geo-ecology.
 Simultaneously she was involved in the journalistic activities.
 Her career aspirations and many years of professional experience mainly have evolved in the field of environmental policy, environmental information, public participation in decision-making in environmental matters, and sustainability.
 She is a president of Public Awareness and Monitoring Centre NGO and a trainer on Environmental Governance, Green Cities and Ecosystem Services.